sneakaway-studio/tally-extension/README.md

 ### Firefox Installation

 1. Open Firefox browser and navigate to ```about:debugging```
-2. Click "Load Temporary Add-on" and button.
+2. Click the "Load Temporary Add-on" button.
 3. Select the directory containing your unpacked extension.
+4. Then select the manifest file.